suneelbvs/ac-bo-hackathon.github.io/_projects/project-10-zeolite-synthesis-bo.md

 #  - Contributor 2 (Institution 2)

 github: AC-BO-Hackathon/project-zeolite-synthesis-bayesian-optimisation
-# youtube_video: <your-video-id>
+youtube_video: 4lFEUixwkE8

 ---

 Despite their massive industrial importance as catalysts, ion exchanger and adsorbent, zeolite synthesis still mostly relies on heuristics, experience and a sprinkle of magic.
 The parameter space is vast, comprising continuous variables (concentration of reagents, temperature, synthesis time...) and categorical variables (choice of precursor salts...).
-Different objectives are required depending on the specific target application (target Si/Al, high synthesis yield, crystal size, reducing expensive reagents, short synthesis time...).
-Bayesian optimisation could speed up zeolite synthesis research and reduce the associated costs compared to the extensive grid search that nowadays is often performed in labs.
+Different objectives are required depending on the specific target application (high synthesis yield, specific crystal size, target Si/Al, reducing expensive reagents, short synthesis time...).
+Employing Bayesian optimization has the potential to swiftly navigate the extensive parameter space in zeolite synthesis research and reduce associated costs compared to random or grid search.

 References: